Della Duck

-Della Duck (sometimes named Dumbella Duck) is a fictional character created in 1937 by Al Taliaferro and Ted Osborne.
-She is a core member of the Disney Duck family, as the niece of Scrooge McDuck, the younger twin sister of Donald Duck and the mother of his nephews Huey, Dewey, and Louie Duck.
+Della Duck (sometimes named Dumbella Duck) is a cartoon character created in 1937 by Al Taliaferro and Ted Osborne.
+She is a core member of the Disney Duck family, as the niece of Scrooge McDuck, the younger twin sister of Donald Duck and the mother of his nephews Huey, Dewey, and Louie.
 Della is an anthropomorphic white duck with a yellow-orange bill, legs, and feet.

-In the DuckTales reboot, she typically wears an aviator hat, bomber jacket with a light blue scarf, brown pants and, as an adult, a robot leg.
-Della is famous for her less temperamental personality compared to Donald and adventurous spirit, and, as a female adventurer and an amputee in the reboot, for being a positive role model to young girls and to children with disabilities.
+She is one of the main characters in the DuckTales reboot, where she typically wears an aviator hat, bomber jacket with a light blue scarf and brown pants.
+As an adult, being an amputee, she also has a robot leg.
+She is known for her boisterous and adventurous spirit as a female adventurer, and has been deemed a positive role model to other women and to people with disabilities.

 History

 Della Duck was first mentioned in Donald Duck comic strips in 1937 as "Cousin Della".
 The second time, and first mention on screen, was in the animated short "Donald's Nephews" (1938) as "Sister Dumbella".
 Prior to her animation debut in the 2017 DuckTales reboot, Della never appeared in any animated film or television series, and had only limited appearances in Disney comics.
 As a result, almost nothing was known about the character prior to 2017.